 The Lower Bazaar in Shimla is similar to what Chandni Chowk in Delhi is.
 It retains an old-worldly charm and is an excellent place to try some Shimla specialty dishes, like Uradh Dal with rice or Shepard’s Pie.
 It is also home to some wholesale markets selling clothes and household items.

 It is known so because this is where the Maharaja of Patiala had eloped with the daughter of the British Viceroy.
 Back then, it was the scandal of the highest order.
 The spot now is one of the most favored places to catch a mesmerizing sunset view; and that of the snowcapped mountains and the lush valley.
-If you have even slightest of interest in photography, you just cannot miss seeing the splendid specter of the sunrise and sunset from Scandal point.
+If you have even the slightest interest in photography, you just cannot miss seeing the splendid specter of the sunrise and sunset from Scandal point.